-We are committed to the safety, privacy and security of all of our customers.
+Pepco is committed to the safety, privacy and security for all of our customers.
 We believe that our grid modernization efforts, including smart grid and smart metering technologies, help us achieve these goals.

-We require that equipment support Advanced Encryption Standards as defined by the National Institute of Standards and Technology.
-As our smart grid is deployed, the guiding principles will be implemented and applied as recommended by the manufacturer and industry best practices.
-For example, Pepco Holdings will use firewalls, VLANs (virtual local area networks), encryption and other methods as defined in technology standards to defend, deter, detect and minimize security threats.
+Pepco requires that equipment support Advanced Encryption Standards as defined by the National Institute of Standards and Technology.
+As Pepco’s smart grid is deployed, the security guiding principles will be implemented and applied as recommended by the manufacturer and industry best practices.
+For example, PHI will use firewalls, VLANs (virtual local area networks), encryption, and other methods as defined in technology standards to defend, deter, detect and minimize security threats.

-We are committed to ensuring the privacy of your energy use data.
+Pepco is committed to ensuring your energy use data are private.
 Therefore, only the account holder has access to the data.
-This information cannot be shared with a third party, including your landlord, without the written consent of the account holder.
+This information cannot be shared with a third party without the written consent of the account holder.

-Silver Spring RF emissions are compliant with the levels required by strict federal regulations and permitted by various international recommendations and as such should not cause any interference with, or compromise the security of, wireless routers or cordless telephones.
-For more information, please refer to our RF Fact Sheet.
+Silver Spring RF emissions are compliant with the levels required by strict federal regulations and permitted by various international recommendations and as such should not cause any interference with wireless routers or cordless telephones.
+For more information, please refer to our

-Most smart grid devices use radio frequency (RF) fields for only a few minutes each day to send signals, which means that Pepco's smart meters are idle most of the time, only turning on periodically to send a brief transmission.
+Most smart grid devices use radio frequency (RF) fields for only a few minutes each day to send signals.
+Rather than provide continuous output, Pepco’s smart meters are idle most of the time, only turning on periodically to send a brief transmission.
 An individual meter is idle more than 99 percent of the time.

 There is a large body of scientific research on RF fields and health.
 Federal regulatory agencies have conducted detailed reviews of this scientific research and have not found any reliable basis to conclude that there are health risks related to RF exposures at levels below recognized standards.